sivaram143/sivaram143.github.io/resume.md

 *   Experience in JavaScript and AngularJS
 *   Experience in PHP/MySql application development
 *   Experience in Node.js and asynchronous programming using Express framework
-*   Ability to translate Wireframes into functional web apps using HTML5, AngularJS, Node.js, and Mongo
+*   Ability to translate wireframes into functional web apps using HTML5, AngularJS, Node.js, and Mongo
 *   Hands on experience on NoSQL database – ideally MongoDB
 *   Hands on experience in source code management (GIT)
 *   Experience in Test-driven development
+*   Hands on experience in react with redux(state container)
 *   Versed in both agile and waterfall development techniques.
 *   Experience in cloud platforms such as AWS
 *   Experience in Automated route process using scripts (bash, python, js)